-There are not many things that can encapsulate a nation as much as a great sporting event and television has allowed millions of people across the UK to come together over the years to watch some of the country’s proudest sporting moments unfold on screen.
+There are not many things that can capture the attention of a nation as much as a great sporting event, and television has allowed millions of people across the UK to come together over the years to watch some of the country’s proudest sporting moments unfold on screen.

 It is safe to say the UK is a country full of sporting lovers, with millions of people having tuned into the television to watch not only some of the most iconic moments in British sporting history, but also events that have transcended the world over.